algorithm-notes/algorithm-notes.github.io/index.md

 *Note*: Even though we are a guide on competitive programming, our main purpose is to help students in informatics programs.
-As such, we will try not to deviate from the IOI syllabus (https://people.ksp.sk/~misof/ioi-syllabus/ioi-syllabus.pdf), and any subjects outside this curriculum will be marked as such.
+As such, we will try not to deviate from the [IOI syllabus](https://people.ksp.sk/~misof/ioi-syllabus/ioi-syllabus.pdf), and any subjects outside this curriculum will be marked as such.

 */ancient*